 The main business objective was to improve user retention and encourage users to get a paid subscription.

-The design focus was to create an appealing new user interface and improve usability by providing a fluid browsing and navigation experience.
+The design focus was to create a visually appealing user interface and improve usability by providing a fluid browsing and navigation experience.

 I carried out a competitive analysis and reviewed feedback from early users of the MVP to determine what were the most important features and user needs to focus on.
 These were summarised in three main tasks:

-The focus of this project was on the dashboard section of the site that hosts all the functional aspects of the platform.
+This project focused on the dashboard section, which hosts all the functional aspects of the platform.

 I created a user flow diagram and wireframes to outline the pathways users might take in completing a task.
 The four user tasks that were focused on were: